qw3rtty/grav-plugin-password-protection/README.md

 The options should be self-explain.
 Note that if you use the Admin Plugin, a file with your configuration named `password-protection.yaml` will be saved in the `user/config/plugins/`-folder once the configuration is saved in the Admin.

-## Usage
-After the installation you will find an extra tab on the pages.
-There you can `enable` the plugin for this specific page and set the unique password.
-There is no default password!

-**NOTE:** The password have to be a `sha512` hash!
-If you are not familiar to create one use [this](https://passwordsgenerator.net/sha512-hash-generator/) link to create one.

 ## Contributing